Josh Cahill: Career

 Josh Cahill poses alongside Kam Air's first all-female crew in Herat.

-In 2009, after abandoning an attempt to walk 12,000 km from Germany to Shanghai, China, he hitchhiked from Germany to Iran.
+In 2009, after abandoning an attempt to walk 12000 km from Germany to Shanghai, China, he hitchhiked from Germany to Iran.
 He visited Afghanistan as a tourist in 2015, as well as North Korea in 2017.

 In July 2015, Cahill posted his first flight review on his YouTube channel and has since received over 121 million views.
 His most-watched review has over 22 million views.

 On 22 December 2020, Cahill and other bloggers were on board during the delivery of Uganda Airlines' first Airbus A330-800 from Toulouse to Entebbe; the delivery was led by General Katumba Wamala, the then Ugandan Minister of Works and Transport, and received by Uganda's President Yoweri Museveni.

 On 24 February 2021, Cahill organized Afghanistan's first ever all-female flight from Kabul to Herat.
 The flight was operated by Kam Air and first featured on his channel.

-Cahill has received several awards for his work, including the "Best Airline Channel" in 2018, the "Aviation Achievement Award" in 2021, and the "Airline Critic of the Year" in 2024.
+Cahill has received several awards for his work, including the "Best Airline Channel" in 2018, the "Aviation Achievement Award" in 2021, the "Airline Critic of the Year" in March 2024, and the "Best Aviation Channel" in December 2024 at the German Traveller Awards.

+In November 2025, Cahill and Swiss001 collaborated to launch "The Josh Cahill & Swiss001 Show" podcast, sharing behind - the - scenes content on what it's like to be a flight reviewer / aviation YouTuber from their perspectives / experiences, episodes since have discussed general aviation news within the industry, major career updates such as Cahill's unbanning from Qatar Airways, the inaugural Av - Con 2026 convention in Atlanta with guest speaker Noel Phillips, and more personal episodes on their own lives, such as co - host "Swiss 001" turning an early hobby and interest for flight simulators into a successful YouTube channel, and how it was like managing this growth over time.

+In April 2026, Cahill participated in the inaugural Av - Con 2026 convention at the Delta Flight Museum, Atlanta, Georgia.
+It was a one - of - a - kind convention at this scale dedicated to aviation creators and fans, and featured panels / talks, presentations, meet - and - greets with Cahill himself and fellow content creators such as Noel Phillips and Jeb Brooks, and access to the Delta Flight Museum Exhibits.
+Turnout was strong, with all 1000 available tickets sold out in advance; this is why organisers have decided that Av - Con 2027 in Orlando will be a three - day event so that more fans can be accommodated; Cahill stated that his goal is to make the 2027 convention "bigger and better" and to have "even more opportunities to bring the aviation community together."
+Cahill will be in attendance once again and has promoted the event, after thanking fans for what turned out to be a "really special weekend" in Atlanta.

+Cahill's channel description page mentions that he has taken over 950 flights on over 250 different airlines to date.